sandeep-krishnamurthy/keras/benchmark/README.md

 ```
 NOTE:
-    1. For CIFAR10 and synthetic data, the benchmark scripts will download/generate the required data.
+    1. For CIFAR10 and synthetic data, the benchmark scripts will download and generate the required data respectively.
     2. For ImageNet data, you are expected to download the data - http://image-net.org/download
     3. You can benchmark with a different number of layers in ResNet.